 Live a healthy lifestyle

-This includes eating foods high in nutritional value and antioxidants, sleeping 7-9 hours a night, exercising to keep good circulation in the body and focusing on living your best, happiest life filled with love and laughter.
-As for laughter, doctors and health professionals are prescribing laughter to lower blood pressure, reduce stress hormones, and increase disease-fighting cells, which lead to a healthier immune system.
+This includes eating foods high in nutritional value and antioxidants, sleeping 7-9 hours a night, exercising to keep good circulation in the body, and focusing on living your best, happiest life filled with love and laughter.
+As for laughter, doctors and health professionals are prescribing laughter to lower blood pressure, reduce stress hormones, and increase disease-fighting cells, which leads to a healthier immune system.
 Laughter is free, fun and everyone can do it.
 It’s no wonder you always hear, “Laughter is the best medicine.”

 Avoid smoking and second-hand smoke

 Smoking starves cells of oxygen, resulting in dull, tired-looking skin.
 Also, collagen-destroying enzymes (MMPs) ramp up when exposed to tobacco smoke.
 This dramatically increases how quickly the skin ages.
 Read more about how smoking affects the skin.

 Every drug will affect the body differently, but generally speaking, medications and drugs can stress the nervous system.
 This, in turn, elevates hormones (adrenals) which contribute to the wear and tear of connective tissue, resulting in flaccid, loose, sagging skin.